 According to Mühlmann, the film is appropriate for forms 10 or 11, and he speaks of a case where it was chosen by the pupils themselves.
 He pleads for viewing the whole film as an out-of-class activity (p.
 423); the reason for this is that viewing just a few bits prevents the learners from recognizing the over-all reference frame (cf. p.
 421f).
 Certainly this is an idea which is still rarely recommended.
 However, Mühlmann does not say how the pupils came to choose this film and how this kind of pre-viewing is organized.
 And he does not say anything either concerning its running time (120 minutes) and its linguistic demands.

 In order to have the film discussed in class the author proposes four questions: What is presented?
 How is it presented?
 What does it mean?
 What does it mean to me?
 This is a familiar set of questions which may be used in class 10 already.
-After viewing the film Mühlman recommends using a student-centered approach: it is the students themselves who analyse it by group work and then report back to the class (p.
+After viewing the film Mühlman recommends using a student-centred approach: it is the students themselves who analyse it by group work and then report back to the class (p.
 424).
 In doing so they should use different techniques of presentation.
 A written test is possible, too.